 What is the Edinburgh Science Festival?

 The Edinburgh Science Festival is the UK’s largest Science Festival.
-The festival takes place for two weeks each year, around the Easter break.
+The festival takes place for two weeks each year across the Easter holiday.
+You will find lots of amazing experiences on offer, with hands-on workshops and explosive shows for families and inspiring discussions and immersive experiences for adults.

+The festival breaks down barriers to STEM (science, technology, engineering and mathematics), exploring everything from cutting-edge technology to climate change.
 The Edinburgh Science Festival programme takes place in galleries, public spaces and museums across Edinburgh.
-In 2024, the festival took place in around 30 venues including Dynamic Earth, The University of Edinburgh and the National Museum of Scotland.
+In 2025, the festival took place in around 30 venues including Dynamic Earth, Edinburgh Zoo, The University of Edinburgh and the National Museum of Scotland.

 What is the history of the Edinburgh Science Festival?